Is painting over wallpaper ever a good idea, or should you always strip and start again?

 Painting over wallpaper requires a couple of extra steps when it comes to how to paint a room, however, other elements, such as painting a ceiling and painting skirting boards, can be done in just the same way.

-1. Prepare the Wallpaper
+1. Prepare the wallpaper

-Before you paint the wallpaper needs to be repaired and cleaned.
 If you have any loose wallpaper that has come away from the wall use a specialist adhesive like Solvite Wallpaper Repair Adhesive from Amazon to stick down.

 When dry, wash down the wallpaper with sugar soap so you have a clean, grease-free surface to paint on.
 Finally, if needed, you can add decorators caulk around all edges to help stop any wallpaper peeling.